Statistical inference for rough volatility: Minimax Theory: The piecewise constant rough volatility model

-Note that this sum stops at index $k = 2^{j-1} - 1$ and is defined only for $j \geq 2$ because our observations stop at time $1$.
+Note that the last sum stops at index $k = 2^{j-1} - 1$ and is defined only for $j \geq 2$ because our observations stop at time $1$.
 In view of these definitions, we introduce their empirical counterparts.
-We start with $d$.
-We define
+We set